● Host a house party

 ● Government programs such as USAID and PEPFAR often have strings attached and political agendas that could thwart our ability to deliver appropriate medical aid.

-● Internationally, 89% of MSF’s income comes from private sources More than 4.6 million individual donors and private foundations worldwide made this possible.
+● Internationally, 89 percent of MSF’s income comes from private sources.
+More than 4.6 million individual donors and private foundations worldwide made this possible.

-● Around 9% of funds globally come from public institutional agencies ECHO, the governments of Belgium, Canada, Denmark, Germany, Ireland, Luxembourg, Spain, Sweden, Switzerland and the UK.
+● Around nine percent of funds globally come from public institutional agencies ECHO, the governments of Belgium, Canada, Denmark, Germany, Ireland, Luxembourg, Spain, Sweden, Switzerland, and the UK.

 ● In the US, in 2012, it was nearly $190 million.